SeaQL/sea-streamer/README.md

 You can create consumers that subscribe to only a subset of the topics.

 Consumers in the same `ConsumerGroup` will be load balanced (in a round-robin fashion), meaning you can spawn multiple async tasks to process messages in parallel.

+### `sea-streamer-runtime`: Async runtime abstraction

+This crate provides a small set of functions aligning the type signatures between `async-std` and `tokio`, so that you can build applications generic to both runtimes.

 ## License